EngiTom/EngiTom.github.io/_posts/2024-08-22-sky-bridge.md

 I can currently hold for 80 seconds while resting but my goal is at least 2 minutes, or, long enough to use the bathroom at the office so that I can avoid smelling the cigarette smoke.

-Today, I attempted to hold my breath until I heard the announcer say that we are arriving at the next stop, which is decently scary because I had a rough sense of how far it was, but didn't know exactly what the timing would be.
+Today, I attempted to hold my breath until I heard the announcer say "We are now arriving at XXX stop," which was decently scary because I had a rough sense of how far it was, but didn't know exactly what the timing would be.

 However, I couldn't really back down because I challenged myself and it would be really bad if I let myself down, probably a worse result than fainting.